sergpank/sergpank.github.io/_posts/2017-03-29-Setup-Tomcat.md

 If scripts do not start add permission for execute: `chmod +x <filename>`

-After startup, you can access rinning web app at `http://localhost:8080/`
+After startup, you can access running web app at `http://localhost:8080/`